 You have got to think to yourself “why has my audience come here?” or “what is it that they want to know?”.
 Ask yourselves these questions and then produce the content that is truly useful to your customer.
-If you are selling a product this may be the answers to your most commonly asked questions, or the features of the product that are unique.
-The content itself must be genuinely interesting to your reader, otherwise you risk it sinking into the sea of marketing mush (see infographic below).
+If you are selling a product this may be the answers to your most commonly asked questions or the features of the product that are unique.
+The content itself must be genuinely interesting to your reader, otherwise, you risk it sinking into the sea of marketing mush (see infographic below).

-Being interesting whilst leading towards a conversion relies on you being specific to your customers needs and relevant to the reason why they have come to your page.
+Being interesting whilst leading towards a conversion relies on you being specific to your customers’ needs and relevant to the reason why they have come to your page.
 If you can be genuinely helpful in a way that is specific to a particular need of your customer you will have won their interest.
-After winning the interest of your audience the next step is create in them the desire to interact with your company.
+After winning the interest of your audience the next step is to create in them the desire to interact with your company.

 Successful marketing isn’t trying to sell your products, but creating a desire in your audience.
-Two main ways of creating desire through online channels are letting your audience experience what you are offering firsthand, or showing the positive experiences others have had.
+Two main ways of creating desire through online channels are letting your audience experience what you are offering firsthand or showing the positive experiences others have had.
 This is where social media and the new landscape of C2C marketing can be so effective in creating a desire in your audience.

 Social selling can take many forms, but ultimately you are creating desire by delivering insight and value through a users ” sphere of influence”.
-This can be in the form of user generated reviews, testimonials, case studies and interactions on social media.
+This can be in the form of user-generated reviews, testimonials, case studies and interactions on social media.
 The idea is you are showing your audience something that other people have experienced that they themselves haven’t, and therefore they feel there is something to be gained.
 This type of social psychology creates a desire to purchase in the mind of the consumer.

 For example, showing your audience what a fantastic time other people have had on holiday at your self-catered cottage will create this type of desire.
-Since these reviews are usually user generated it holds even more weight, as the old adage says, what others say about you is more important than what you say about yourself.
+Since these reviews are usually user-generated it holds even more weight, as the old adage says, what others say about you is more important than what you say about yourself.